 - Rapid gas (propane) burner

-- 60+ quart boiling pot with matching lid
+- 60+ quart/liter boiling pot with matching lid

-- strainer/colander, fits inside the pot (pot and strainer usually bought as a single kit)
+- colander/strainer (pot and colander usually comes as a single kit)

-- Dad usually buys the dry seafood boil mix from a commercial supplier.
+Dad usually buys the dry seafood boil mix from a commercial supplier., typically coming in packages for one whole sack of crawfish.
 Some local seafood shops also prepare their own.
 The alternative is the cloth bags of dried spices to which you add salt.
 As a last resort, you can buy the liquid spices, but this usually results in a rather bland boil, unless you really spice it up a with more cayenne and salt.
-I have recently been using the dry spice mix (includes the salt) from Louisiana Fish Fry Products in Baton Rouge, LA (1.800.356.2905).
-Zatarain’s makes good stuff too.
+I have recently been using the dry spice mix (includes the salt) from Louisiana Fish Fry products in Baton Rouge, LA (1.800.356.2905).
+Zatarain's makes good stuff too.

-- 12 medium sized lemons, halved and squeezed into the pot.
-You may substitute 2 cups white vinegar if you don’t have lemons.
+- 12 medium-sized lemons, halved and squeezed into the pot (substitute two cups/500mL white vinegar if you don't have lemons)

-- 4-6 whole large garlic heads, halved to release flavor
+- 4-6 whole garlic heads, halved to release flavor (again, don't worry about peeling the garlic)

 - 8-10 ears of sweet corn, shucked and halved